shaussler/TheoreticalUniverse/theoretical_universe/index.rst

    by Stéphane Haussler

-Within these pages, you will find a formulation and systematic analysis of electromagnetism using differential forms in the style of Élie Cartan.
+Within these pages, you will find the formulation of electromagnetism in terms of Élie Cartan's differential forms, along with a systematic analysis of this formulation.

 In 1865, James Cleck Maxwell presented his groundbreaking work, `A Dynamical Theory of the Electromagnetic Field
 <https://en.m.wikipedia.org/wiki/A_Dynamical_Theory_of_the_Electromagnetic_Field>`_
 (`pdf <https://www.jstor.org/stable/108892>`_).
 This seminal paper united electrostatics and magnetism, leading to significant discoveries.
-Mr. Maxwell noted his equations imply the propagation of waves at a constant speed, matching exactly the measured speed of light.
-This identified light as electromagnetic waves.
-Other noted that the equations suggest the speed of light is constant, regardless of the relative motion of objects.
-This paved the way for the theory of special relativity.
-Later, general relativity was inspired by the search for a theory of gravitation resembling the field equations for electromagnetism.
+Mr. Maxwell noted that his equations implied the propagation of waves at a constant speed, which exactly matched the measured speed of light, thereby identifying light as electromagnetic waves.
+Others observed that these equations implied an astonishing fact: the speed of light is constant, regardless of the relative motion of objects.
+This was experimentally confirmed by Albert Michelson and Edward Morley, paving the way for the theory of special relativity.
+Later, Albert Einstein drew inspiration from Mr. Maxwell's work once more when developing the theory of general relativity, seeking a formulation that resembled the field equations for electromagnetism.

 The mathematical work of Mr. Maxwell is deeply rooted in experiments, translating ideas, most notably from Mr. Michael Faraday, into mathematical